-Many personal finance experts recommend that if you can’t realistically pull yourself out of debt in two years you should start considering personal bankruptcy.
+Many personal finance experts recommend that if you can’t really pull yourself out of debt in two years you should start considering personal bankruptcy.
 And despite popular perception, the majority of people in financial trouble didn’t get there by running up their credit card bills on shopping sprees they can’t afford.
 According to a study by the American Journal of Medicine, sixty percent of bankruptcy filers have been sunk into deep debt by medical bills.
-Another thirty percent flounder due to job loss or divorce.
+Another thirty percent flounder due to job loss, car accidents or divorce.

 At The Pew Law Center, PLLC, we believe that your life shouldn’t be defined by debt.
 We have helped hundreds of people just like you find the relief they deserve from harassing bill collectors, paycheck garnishment, foreclosures proceedings, and – most importantly – the constant worry about money and what to do about your debts.